tphoney/drone_playground/README.md

 For more advanced information on Java builds go here `https://docs.drone.io/pipeline/kubernetes/examples/language/java/`

+### Mysql database

+Code lives here in the `mysql` folder, it runs a mysql service in a basic `.drone.yaml` file that:

+- mysql service that runs the database
+- mysql health check that waits on the mysql service to come up
+- DDL sql step to create and insert data into a table
+- DML sql step to get data from the table

+To try this build.
+In the settings of this repo in you drone ui.
+Set the path for the drone file to `./mysql/.drone.yml`

+For more advanced information on services go here `https://docs.drone.io/pipeline/kubernetes/syntax/services/`

 ## TODO's

 - Add workspace setting for golang .drone.yml, to remove cd hack.